supervisely/developer-portal/app-development/basics/labeling-tool-app.md

 To be able to change the app's settings we need to add UI widgets to the app's layout.
 So, we'll need two widgets:
-- Switch widget for enabling/disabling the processing
+- Switch widget for enabling / disabling the processing
-- Slider widget for adjusting the processing strength
+- Slider widget for adjusting the mask processing settings

 ```python
 import supervisely.app.development as sly_app_development